About Suleymaniye Mosque

 Suleymaniye Community Association acts with the principle of "Every Muslim should be raised in a beautiful way to benefit his environment and humanity by living an exemplary life."

 In order to raise the future generations with high culture and to a high knowledgeable degree, providing high standard living conditions for our students is our prominent goal.
-With the qualified human resources created within the body of Suleymaniye Community Association, access to quality education is offered to all humanity, by doing so we are able to reach disadvantaged groups all across the globe.
+With the qualified human resources provided within the body of Suleymaniye Community Association, access to quality education is offered to all humanity, by doing so we are able to reach disadvantaged groups all across the globe.

 OUR PRINCIPLES